lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-31-ALEXANDRIA_finished.md

 ---

 Today marks the final day of the [ALEXANDRIA](https://www.cl.cam.ac.uk/~lp15/Grants/Alexandria/) project.
-I outlined with the brief history of the project
+I outlined a brief history of the project
 [not long ago]({% post_url 2023-04-27-ALEXANDRIA_outcomes %}).
 It is nevertheless right to take a moment to thank the European Research Council